markingo/buildr/README.md

 The BuildR app has completed its third milestone with the following new features and improvements:

-- **Enhanced Security**: Improved permission controls for configuration management
+- **Enhanced Security**: Improved permission controls for configuration management and removed sensitive credentials from Git history
-- **Git Integration**: Added proper .gitignore settings for sensitive files
+- **Git Integration**: Added proper .gitignore settings for sensitive files including Firebase admin credentials
-- **Code Refactoring**: Fixed permission check in the deleteConfiguration method
+- **Code Refactoring**: Fixed permission check in the deleteConfiguration method ensuring only owners can delete configurations
 - **UI Improvements**: Further polished the user interface and navigation flows
 - **Documentation Updates**: Comprehensive README documentation for the project